Introduction

 The blinds are mandatory payments that players must make, regardless of their hand’s strength.
 The other players must match the blind bet, or they can choose to fold to continue playing.
 The player seated in the small blind position must contribute an additional amount that makes up the difference between the big and small blinds.
 For example, if the big blind is 2 and the small blind is 1, the player in the small blind position must put in 1 chip to call.

 In the limit game, defending your blinds is straightforward since the pot odds are better, but it does not ensure victory.
 Defending your blinds should not be limited to calling; raising can be a better defensive strategy.
-Remember, attacking is often the best way to defend.
+Remember, attacking is often the best way to protect.

 Understanding Side Pots